cgriffiths96/datascienceproject/README.md

 # Data Science Project
 This repository contains all the files for my project as part of my Data Science Professional Practice Module.
 You will find the ipynb file that contains the code used as part of my project.
 The method of analysis was Logistic Regression, and will take you through each step to get the results.
+Power BI was used to create the dashboard and is available to download.